 Taylor Ward hits 2 homers, Angels top Guardians 3-0

-Ward delivered a solo homer in the fifth and a two-run shot in the seventh, both off Cleveland ace Shane Bieber (1-1).
-In his first game of the season replacing Shohei Ohtani as the Halos’ leadoff hitter, Ward got the first multi-homer game of his career and became only the third player to hit multiple homers in a game off Bieber, the 2020 AL Cy Young Award winner.
+Ward delivered a solo homer in the fifth and a two-run shot in the seventh in his first game of the season replacing Shohei Ohtani as the Halos’ leadoff hitter.
+Ward delivered the first multi-homer game of his career and became only the third player to hit multiple homers in a game off Bieber (1-1), the 2020 AL Cy Young Award winner.

+“Just found two barrels and got lucky with it,” said Ward, whose OPS has ballooned to 1.125 in his impressive start to the season.

 Lorenzen (2-1) took another strong step in his move into the Angels’ rotation this season after several years as a reliever in Cincinnati.
 Although he walked four, the right-hander didn’t allow a Cleveland runner to reach third while getting sharp defense behind him.

+“You know you have to be on top of your game (against an ace like Bieber), and tonight I wasn’t, to be really honest,” Lorenzen said.
+“I was just going for weak contact, because I didn’t have my best stuff.
+We were improvising and just competing.”

-Lorenzen won the pitching matchup between two Orange County natives, combining with three relievers on a three-hit shutout.
-Raisel Iglesias pitched the ninth for his third save, completing three perfect innings by LA’s bullpen.
+Lorenzen won the pitching matchup between two Orange County natives, combining with three relievers on a three-hit shutout — the third shutout already this season by the perpetually pitching-poor Angels.
+Raisel Iglesias worked the ninth for his third save, completing three perfect innings by LA’s bullpen.

 Bieber is a native of next-door Orange, California, who played at Laguna Hills High School.
 Lorenzen was born in Anaheim and played at Fullerton Union High School.